|Support||Chat & Email|

 CyberGhost VPN Windows test results

-Below is the CyberGhost Windows client I tested out for this review.
+Below is a screenshot of the CyberGhost Windows client that I tested out for this review.
+This sits in the bottom-right corner of the Windows desktop, stuck above the tray.
+(It cannot be moved.)

-Clicking the server location will allow you to select different servers – but only after disconnecting from your current server.
+Clicking the server location will allow you to select a different server.
 If you click the arrows on the left side of the VPN client, a new window will open up that reveals more servers, settings, and configuration options.

 CyberGhost is slow to establish VPN connections

-One problem that I had when testing CyberGhost is that it could be extremely slow to establish connections.
-This wasn’t always the case, but in many instances, it could take longer than two minutes to establish a connection.
+One problem that I had when testing CyberGhost is that it could be really slow to establish connections.
+This wasn’t always the case, but in many instances, it could take longer than a minute to establish a connection.

 The problems with CyberGhost not connecting seemed to occur randomly.